atarazana/gramola-operator/part-1-1.md

 After making changes to the base file you have to run `make bundle` again to propagate them to the bundle.
 Open again file `./config/manifests/base/${OPERATOR_NAME}.clusterserviceversion.yaml` and check our changes are there.

 So far we have generated the bundle, but we need to create an image with it.
-This is the way we store manifests and metadata contents of invidual bundles.
+This is the way we store manifests and metadata contents of individual bundles.
 Later we will use a tool called `opm` to build and index with it.

 Maybe you didn't notice but as we generated the bundle folder also `bundle.Dockerfile` was generated.
 This dockerfile copies the contents of the bundle to the image which is a scratch image (not based on anyone).
 LABELS